Glasgow-ICG/open-optical-gating/README.md

 However, currently these systems requires specialist, custom-made timing boxes and highly sophisticated system-specific software.
 In order to make these tools more widely available to research groups around the world we have ported these technologies onto the popular, single-board computer, the Raspberry Pi with Python code for prospective optical gating, microscope triggering and a simple GUI for user-friendliness.

 Our fully open-source system is able to perform prospective optical gating with a quality near that achieved by custom and specialised hardware/software packages.
-We hope that by moving this project into the open-science sphere we can ensure that all groups with an interest are able to implement prospective optical gating in a cheap (<50 Euros) and simple way.
+We hope that by moving this project into the open-science sphere we can ensure that all groups with an interest are able to implement prospective optical gating in a cheap (<50 EUR) and simple way.

 1. Taylor, J.M., Nelson, C.J., Bruton, F.A. et al. Adaptive prospective optical gating enables day-long 3D time-lapse imaging of the beating embryonic zebrafish heart.
-Nat Commun 10, 5173 (2019) doi:[10.1038/s41467-019-13112-6](https://dx.doi.org/10.1038/s41467-019-13112-6)
+Nature Communications 10, 5173 (2019) doi:[10.1038/s41467-019-13112-6](https://dx.doi.org/10.1038/s41467-019-13112-6)

 ## Installation